Beaches

 Playa Caletón Blanco

 Most visitors miss this treat as they head south to the more populated resort areas.
 On the north coast there are secluded beaches, untouched white sand areas surrounded by black lava rock.
-Located along the stretch of road that leads to Orzola is an area as Caletón Blanco Beach.
+Located along the stretch of road that leads to Orzola is an area known as Caletón Blanco Beach.
 Part of the malpais (badlands) belonging to La Corona volcano, this is Lanzarote in the wild, far away from any developments.
 Full of natural rock formed pools and coves, ideal for kids not yet swimming.